plone/training/docs/mastering-plone/volto_actions.md

 }
 ```

-This data written by the reducer is the response of the request to \<backend>/<mailto:api/@votes>: `http://greenthumb.ch/api/@votes`, if your backend is available at `http://greenthumb.ch`.
+This data written by the reducer is the response of the request to `http://localhost:3000/++api++/talks/python-in-arts/@votes` which is proxied to `http://localhost:8080/Plone/talks/python-in-arts/@votes`, if your backend is available at `http://localhost:8080/Plone`.
 It is the data that the adapter `Vote` from `starzel.votable_behavior` `behavior/voting.py` provides and exposes via the REST API endpoint `@votes`.

 The component gets access to this store entry by `const votes = useSelector((store) => store.votes);`